openanalytics/shinyproxy-config-examples/11-openid-azure-b2c/README.md

 > [!NOTE]
 > Azure B2C will send the id of the group, instead of a human-friendly name.
-> As far as we know, there is currently no proper way to send the name of the
-> groups.
+> See the next section for a solution that uses the display-name of groups.

 1. In Azure B2C, go to `Token configuration`
 2. Click on `Add groups claim`